-The closed mode (the original Minimoog)
+The Classic mode (the original Minimoog)

-• The "Open" mode gives access to extensions offering a modulation matrix, an arpeggiator and effects.
-These different functions will enrich the base settings of the minimoog V.
+The "Extended" interface gives access to a motion recorder, a vocal filter, a LFO, a modulation matrix, an arpeggiator and two effects.
+These different functions will enrich the basic settings of the minimoog V.

-The extension of the "Open" mode
+The panel of the "Extended" mode

-- ▶ To access the "Open" mode, click on the wooden crosspiece situated above the synthesis settings or on the "Open" button on the right of the toolbar. - ► To return to the "Close" mode, simply click again on the wooden crosspiece or on the "Open" button.
+- ▶ To access the "Extended" mode, click on the wooden crosspiece situated above the synthesis settings or on the "Open" button on the right of the toolbar. - ▶ To return to the "Classic" mode, simply click again on the wooden crosspiece or on the "Close" button.

-Opening the extension
+Opening the extension panel